maglang/sample-shelovesdata/README.md

 This is a sample repository for the She Loves Data webinar.

 ## Outline
-In this repository, we will learn the following:
+In this webinar, we will learn the following:
 - Create and use a repository
 - Managing access
 - Managing your branch